Katastic

 If my mom’s voicemails were a Broadway musical

-Filed under: family, scenes with my mother, society — katastic @ 5:34 pm
+Filed under: family, scenes with my mother, society, Uncategorized — katastic @ 5:34 pm

 …using actual, transcribed text from my mom’s messages, elevated to one glorious extravanganza!